-The front of the router provides 6 port adapter slots, and the rear of the router provides on-board LAN connectors, PC Card slots, and Console/Auxiliary connectors.
+The front of the router provides 6 port adapter slots (An additional port adapter slot is available when a port adapter jacket card is inserted into the I/O controller slot), and the rear of the router provides on-board LAN connectors, PC Card slots, and Console/Auxiliary connectors.
 The power cable connection, a power switch, and the access to the Network Processing Engine are at the rear of the router.

-Any port adapter slot that is not populated with a port adapter must be populated with an appropriate slot cover in order to operate in a FIPS compliant mode.
-The slot covers are included with each router, and additional covers may be ordered from Cisco.
-The same procedure mentioned below to apply tamper evidence labels for port adapters must also be followed to apply tamper evidence labels for the slot covers.
 Once the router has been configured to meet FIPS 140-2 Level 2 requirements, the router cannot be accessed without signs of tampering.
-The Crypto Officer should be instructed to record serial numbers, and to inspect for these signs of tampering or changed numbers periodically.
+The Crypto Officer shall be instructed to record serial numbers, and to inspect for these signs of tampering or changed numbers periodically.

-To seal the system, apply serialized tamper-evidence labels as depicted in Figure 1 and Figure 2 below and as follows:
+To seal the system, apply serialized tamper-evidence labels as depicted in Figure 1 and Figure 2 as follows: